Tnifey/maki/readme.md

 const $state = atom(0);
 ```

+## Hooks "Hooks"
+Hooks

+throws an error if called outside of a component function
+just like react

 ### `useEmit` - use event emitter for current component
 ```ts
 import { useEmit } from 'maki';